Let's Talk

 1. Solidify Your Message on What Matters to Customers Right Now

 While the current economic climate may be impacting internal decisions for your company, it’s critical that leaders also consider their buyer’s evolving needs.
-Remember to get customer focused.
+Remember to get customer-focused.
 Have an outside-in approach that helps your company leaders and sales organization understand what’s most relevant to your buyers today.
-Given the economic headwinds, your buyers are likely focused on reducing cost, inefficiencies and managing revenue.
+Given the economic headwinds, your buyers are likely focused on reducing cost inefficiencies and managing revenue.

 In a challenging market, a successful discovery formula becomes vital.
 What resources are your customers working with?
 What are their mission-critical priorities?
 What new problems are they experiencing due to economic windfall?
 Sellers need to be able to identify these factors skillfully and efficiently.

-While there’s always scrutiny when allocating funds and resources towards a new solution for the business, the current economic state will only amplify that scrutiny.
+While there’s always scrutiny when allocating funds and resources toward a new solution for the business, the current economic state will only amplify that scrutiny.
 Provide your sellers with a buyer-focused sales message and approach that helps them stay relevant to their customers’ changing needs.

 Sales organizations need a core value message that can align with evolving buyer problems, outline specific business outcomes and speak to top-line priorities in the buyer’s organization.
 Use your SKO to explore how you can work with your company leaders to get customer-focused and operationalize a sales message that helps your organization stay relevant to buyer needs.